Vitória da Conquista

-Vitória da Conquista is a municipality in Bahia, Brazil, that has a population of approximately 398.000 people as of penad 2025, according to the IBGE (Brazilian Institute of Geography and Statistics).
+Vitória da Conquista is a municipality in Bahia, Brazil, that has a population of 396,613 people as of 2025, according to the IBGE (Brazilian Institute of Geography and Statistics).
 It is the third largest city in the state of Bahia, after Salvador and Feira de Santana.

 Vitória da Conquista is known as simply "Conquista" by locals in order to differentiate it from the city of Vitória in the state of Espírito Santo.
 It was named after the colony of Vitória da Conquista.

 History

 Vitória da Conquista was founded in 1783, after several battles against the native Imboré and Mongoió tribes by João Gonçalves da Costa, born in Chaves, Trás-os-Montes, Portugal.

 Costa had served the Portuguese crown during Joseph I's kingdom, fighting the natives, conquering their land, and attempting to convert them to Christianity.
 He founded the Arraial da Conquista ("Conquest Town") near the site of the last battles and began the building of a church in honour of the Holy Mother of Victory.

 At the same time, João Gonçalves da Costa was ordered to lead the construction of two of the principal roads in the state of Bahia, one from Vitória da Conquista to the city of Ilhéus on the coast and another from Vitória da Conquista to the Jequitinhonha River in Minas Gerais.
 Today, the latter road has become part of the larger federal highway system, and is known as the Rio-Bahia — BR-116.